Paul Levi: Communist leader

 As leader of the KPD, Levi frequently criticized "putschism," or the repeated efforts on behalf of Communists to take power without the broader support of the masses.
 He first observed this phenomenon in the failed revolutionary experiences in Bavaria and Hungary in 1919.
-Later on, after the disastrous March Action, Levi wrote his most famous pamphlet Unser Weg: Wider den Putschismus.
+Later on, after the disastrous March Action, Levi wrote his most famous pamphlet Unser Weg: Wider den Putschismus ("Our Path: Against Putschism").
 In it, he laid out his criticisms of the Comintern, the KPD, and what he called the "Bakuninist" influence behind what he argued were numerous premature attempts to take state power.
 Levi cited both Engels and Marx on insurrection, showing how other Party members of the KPD had overlooked the careful preparatory work of the Bolsheviks leading up to the October 1917 Revolution.
 He simultaneously criticized Comintern representatives such as Béla Kun, Grigory Zinoviev and Karl Radek for their encouragement of these accelerationist policies both in Germany and Italy.
 Levi's criticism of the Comintern and "putschism" served as an early attempt to explain the failure of European Revolutions in the 1918-1923 period.

 Following the failure of the uprisings Levi was expelled from the Communist Party for publicly criticizing party policies in his pamphlet Unser Weg.
 Lenin and Trotsky substantially agreed with his criticisms, but not the way in which he had made them.
 Lenin sent him a private letter through his friend Clara Zetkin, in which he asked Levi to accept the expulsion for "breach of discipline" and then adopt a friendly approach towards the KPD and cooperate with it in the class struggle in a loyal manner.
 If Levi would do so, Lenin would then push for his reinstatement in the party.
-Levi did not accept this proposal and continued to criticize the party sharply and condemn its leaders. this led Lenin to revise his previously still favourable attitude towards Levi.
+Levi did not accept this proposal and continued to criticize the party sharply and condemn its leaders.
+This led Lenin to revise his previously still favourable attitude towards Levi.